 CHAMPAGNE CHARLIE (1944.
 Dir: Alberto Cavalcanti).
 This is a wonderful film, readily available through Amazon and highly recommended.
 It tells an early Music Hall story of the not-so-friendly rivalry between real-life performers George Leybourne (Tommy Trinder) and The Great Vance (Stanley Holloway).
 Great period detail, with Trinder and Holloway both excellent.

 AFTER THE BALL (1957.
 Dir: Compton Bennett).
 The life of male impersonator Vesta Tilley, from her impoverished beginnings in the 1860s to her retirement in 1920, written by Hubert Gregg and starring his wife Pat Kirkwood.
 Laurence Harvey co-stars as Tilley’s husband, Walter de Frece.
-This now seems to be a ‘lost’ film, though I remember seeing on television as a child.
-I thought it was a bit insipid then and I’d like to re-evaluate it now.
+This now seems to be a ‘lost’ film, though I remember seeing it on television as a child.
+I thought it insipid then and I’d like to re-evaluate it now.

 DAVY (1957.
 Dir: Michael Relph).
 Starring vehicle for Harry Secombe, who stars as Davy Morgan, who abandons his hopes for a career in opera to stay in his family’s Variety knockabout comedy act.
 Pretty good backstage comedy-drama, with Secombe funny and touching, and fine support from Susan Shaw, Adele Leigh, Bill Owen, Joan Sims, Clarkson Rose and Kenneth Connor.